rickoslyder/QuickPrompts/README.md

 - 🎨 Customize prompts with colors and icons for easy identification
 - 🔍 Organize prompts with categories
 - 🤖 Optional AI-based categorization using your OpenAI API key
+- ✨ **New:** AI-powered Prompt Enhancer to refine your prompts before saving (requires OpenAI API key)
 - 📱 Works with ChatGPT, Gemini, Grok, DeepSeek and T3 Chat
 - 📦 Stores prompts locally on your device (with optional sync)
 - 🔄 Preserves all formatting and line breaks in your prompts